-How to Pass Your Learners Permit Test in 2021: 10 Actionable Tips
+How to Pass Your Learners Permit Test in 2022: 10 Expert Tips

 Passing the DMV permit test is the first step towards receiving full driving privileges in your state.
 Your exact location will determine how early you’re eligible to sit for the exam, but students generally begin studying as early as 15 years old.